componentjs/spec/component.json/specifications.md

 ## .description

-  The component __SHOULD__ have a "description" property, this helps people find and understand your component.
+  The component __SHOULD__ have a "description" property.
+  This helps people find and understand your component.

 ## .version

-  The __public__ component __MUST__ include a version, unless used as a local component, allowing other scripts to depend on specific releases of the component.
+  The __public__ component __MUST__ include a version, allowing other scripts to depend on specific releases of the component.

+  __local__ components do not need a version.

 ## .keywords